-The following procedures apply if you wish to make a complaint about your experience at the University, including services and facilities provided by Schools or any support departments such as Residential Services, Catering, Estates, Security, Finance, Careers Advice, The Hub, Student Support, Counselling, Information Services Aston (ISA), Library/Learning Resources, Examinations Office and Registry (click here to access the full Student Complaint Procedures):
+The following procedures apply if you wish to make a complaint about your experience at the University, including services and facilities provided by Schools or any central departments such as, Catering, Estates, Security, Finance, Careers Advice, student advice services, Counselling, IT Services Aston, Library/Learning Resources and Academic Services (click here to access the full Student Complaint Procedures):

-At any stage of the complaints procedures, you have right to seek advice from and be accompanied/represented by another person who may speak on your behalf (eg Students' Advice Centre in the Union, Union Officers, Personal Tutors, Residence Tutors, Chaplains, and Director of the Hub).
+At any stage of the complaints procedures, you have right to seek advice from and be accompanied/represented by another person who may speak on your behalf (eg Students' Advice Centre in the Union, Union Officers, Personal Tutors, Residence Tutors, Chaplains).

 The University welcomes comments and suggestions from students as to how the University might improve its service.
 You are encouraged to send any suggestions in writing to the appropriate Head of School or Head of Support Department.
 The University will endeavour to respond to your concerns as quickly and fairly as possible.